traefik/traefik/docs/configuration/backends/kubernetes.md

 memresponsebodybytes: 2097152
 retryexpression: IsNetworkError() && Attempts() <= 2
 ```

+<4> `traefik.ingress.kubernetes.io/app-root`:
+Non-root paths will not be affected by this annotation and handled normally.
+This annotation may not be combined with the `ReplacePath` rule type or any other annotation leveraging that rule type.
+Trying to do so leads to an error and the corresponding Ingress object being ignored.

 !!! note
     Please note that `traefik.ingress.kubernetes.io/redirect-regex` and `traefik.ingress.kubernetes.io/redirect-replacement` do not have to be set if `traefik.ingress.kubernetes.io/redirect-entry-point` is defined for the redirection (they will not be used in this case).